Pimsleur Spanish (Castilian) Level 1 Lessons 26-30 MP3

 Learn a new language while commuting, while cleaning the house, or working out.
 Like millions before you, discover the power of the scientifically sequenced and portable Pimsleur Method.

-Includes 5 lessons and reading instruction (150 minutes) as MP3 download, plus PDF reading booklet
+Includes 5 lessons and reading instruction as MP3 download (3.5 hrs), plus a Reading Booklet.

 The Pimsleur® Method: the easiest, fastest way to learn a new language.
 Completely portable, easily downloadable, and lots of fun.
 You’ll be speaking and understanding in no time flat!